 - Using the general decade, the 1990s, rather than the specific year, 1993, will generate more exposure.

-- Mentioning “Mickey Mouse,” specifically will yield higher results in more searches for the most notable Disney character.
+- Including “Mickey Mouse” will yield higher results in more searches for the popular Disney character.

-- While I would recommend including both in your description, “Denim Jacket” yields more results than “jean jacket” based upon a quick Google search.
+- While I would recommend including both in your description, “Denim Jacket” yields more results than “jean jacket” based on a quick search.

 SEO Fact: “Description A” above demonstrates long-tail keywords.
 Long-tail keywords are specific keyword terms and phrases that drive more relevant and qualitative traffic to your listings.
-With long-tail keywords, the words and phrases are specific to your exact item, as opposed to the classic considerations.
+With long-tail keywords, the words and phrases are specific to your exact item instead of the classic considerations.
 You should consider long-tail keywords and phrases in your title, but maximize your description with classic SEO keywords.

-While a great title is “Lululemon Wunder Under Crops Jacquard Size 4”, your description should include Lululemon Athletica Wunder Under Crop III Maze Jacquard White Black” because Lululemon is a coveted and widely-collected brand with buyer loyalty.
+While an okay title is “Lululemon Wunder Under Crops Jacquard Size 4”, a better one Lululemon Athletica Wunder Under Crop III Maze Jacquard White Black 4” because Lululemon is a coveted and widely-collected brand with buyer loyalty, and when buyers search for that specific model, your listings will appear.

 Reseller SEO: How to Use Keywords to Maximize Exposure and Make Sales

-It is all about the title and description.
+While photographs and description drop-down fields are important, it is really about the title and description.
 Each character in your title and description is a valuable asset that you can skillfully use to generate exposure and profit.

 Description A: Poor